milkcircle/milkcircle.github.io/_posts/2019-03-21-mans-best-friend.md

 i held your head in my hand
 and though your cataracts dimmed your glow
-your life still shone through.
+your love still shone through.

 i hugged you, and patted your head.
 you were too tired to stand up.